*ANNOUNCEMENT: Upcoming Talks*

 Carol Ann Morris, whose artful photography and detailed watercolors have been published in

-major fly fishing magazines (ie, Gray's Sporting Journal and Fly Fishing & Tying Journal), and also in Skip's books and articles.
+major fly fishing magazines (ie, Gray's Sporting Journal, Fly Fishing & Tying Journal, Yale Angler's Journal, and others), and also in Skip's books and articles.

 We're a husband-and-wife team who've been fishing together for over twenty years, and we love sharing our passion for fly fishing.
 We'll provide you with clear and simple instruction to make your journey into this sport fun and informative.